hanwenzhang123/fullstack-note/01-note/README.md

 null === undefined  //false
 console.log()    //undefined

-|| or
+|| or	//Logical OR
-&& and
+&& and	//Logical AND
 ! not
 ? optional chaining	//if not null or undefined, read the value deep within a chain, or check if function exists, return undefined
-?? nullish coalescing, nor  //replace || for falsy values, only if null or undefined, then use second value
+?? nullish coalescing, nor  //replace || && for falsy values, only if null or undefined, then use second value, 0 ??
+42 => 0
-+ numeric representation
-console.log(1 || 0)    //1
++ numeric representation //convert to a number console.log(1 || 0)    //1
 console.log(1 && 0)    //0
 console.log(1 || 2 || 3) //1 - OR - looking for the first TRUCY value, otherwise return last element